Aedif/TokenVariants/README.md

 ### Excluded Keywords

 Words within this list will be excluded from the keywords search.
 By default "and,for" are ignored in token/actor names.

-### Actor Directory Popup key

-Controls the key used to trigger a pop-up when dragging in an actor from the 'Actor Directory'.

 ### Match name to folder